 Almost all the caddies featured a locking mechanism.
 Tea was very expensive during this era as it had to be imported from the Indies and China at great cost.

 I too served a loose leaf tea making a silver strainer necessary when pouring.

-Of course there is always the descion on rather to have a high or low tea.
+There is also the decision to have a high or low tea.

 High tea (aka meat tea) is generally served between the hours of 5 and 7 pm and is more of a full meal.
 It may include meats, fish, eggs, and cheese, as well as bread and butter.